joshuapeaceman/pandemic_simulation/README.md

 ## Version
 This is work in progress.
+Feel free to make feature requests.

 ## General info
 This project is a simple pandemic simulator.
 It was inspired by the fallowing video by 3Blue1Brown youtube.com channel: https://www.youtube.com/watch?v=gxAaO2rsdIs

 This project is supposed to make a simple pandemic simulation available to everyone.
-The user can set up a pandemic simulation using a simple GUI, customize different simulation parameters and plot the pandemic curve with Plotly.
+The user can set up a pandemic simulation using a GUI to customize different simulation parameters and plot the pandemic curve with Plotly.
 The goal was to visualize how different settings and behaviours influnce the progression of a pandemic.

 The fallowing simulation parameters can be customized: